-1 Background
+Chapter 1 Background

-Case study is commonly understood to be a method of research that engages in the close, detailed examination of a single example or phenomenon, and is an approach commonly used to understand activity and behaviour within a real-life context.
-When conducted well, organisational case studies can provide insights into organisational change in health care that are not easily achieved through other study designs.
-They can be used to identify facilitators and barriers to the delivery of services and help understand the influence of context, and high-quality organisational case studies have been used to examine ways of working in acute care,1 primary care,2 mental health services,3 residential care,4 and across the NHS more broadly.5-7
+C ase study is commonly understood to be a method of research that engages in the close, detailed examination of a single example or phenomenon, and is an approach commonly used to understand activity and behaviour within a real-life context.
+When conducted well, organisational case studies can provide insights into organisational changes in health care that are not easily achieved through other study designs.
+They can be used to identify facilitators and barriers to the delivery of services and to help understand the influence of context, and high-quality organisational case studies have been used to examine ways of working in acute care, primary care, mental health services, residential care and across the NHS more broadly.5-7

-Yin8 describes a case study to be the preferred research method when: (1) the main research questions are 'how' or 'why' questions; (2) a researcher has little or no control over behavioural events; and (3) the focus of the study is a contemporary (as opposed to historical) phenomenon.
+Yin describes a case study to be the preferred research method when (1) the main research questions are 'how?' or 'why?'; (2) a researcher has little or no control over behavioural events; and (3) the focus of the study is a contemporary (as opposed to historical) phenomenon.
 However, there is no set methodology for a case study and the term is often used loosely, but typically combines qualitative and quantitative data collection with a strong observational component.
-Case study research can be conducted from both relativist and positivist perspectives, and can be used to generate new theories, validate existing theories, or address both of these matters.9 An individual case can be studied alone to understand something about the case itself and its contexts, or compared with other cases for illustrative explanatory or evaluative purposes.10
+Case study research can be conducted from both relativist and positivist perspectives, and can be used to generate new theories, validate existing theories or address both of these matters.
+An individual case can be studied alone to understand something about the case itself and its contexts, or compared with other cases for illustrative, explanatory or evaluative purposes.

-The case study has been proposed as an appropriate method for describing, explaining, predicting, or controlling processes associated with phenomena at the individual, group, or organisational level.11 The majority of NIHR HS&DR funded case studies are specifically concerned with description or explanation at the organisational level.
+The case study has been proposed as an appropriate method for describing, explaining, predicting or controlling processes associated with phenomena at the individual, group or organisational level.
+The majority of the National Institute for Health Research (NIHR)'s Health Services and Delivery Research (HSDR) programme-funded case studies are specifically concerned with description or explanation at the organisational level.

-In the past, many proposals for organisational case studies submitted to the HS&DR programme have been poorly articulated and methodologically weak and were therefore unlikely to deliver robust research findings.
-Specific areas of concern raised by HS&DR included:
+In the past, many proposals for organisational case studies submitted to the HSDR programme have been poorly articulated and methodologically weak and were therefore unlikely to deliver robust research findings.
+Specific areas of concern raised by the HSDR programme included: